jaryncolbert/jaryncolbert_hugo/content/projects/sol-itude.md

 weight: 10
 ---

-> "The idea becomes a machine that makes the art." -- Sol LeWitt
+> "The idea becomes a machine that makes the art." <cite url="https://www.artforum.com/print/196706/paragraphs-on-conceptual-art-36719">Sol LeWitt</cite>

 While at the [Recurse Center](https://www.recurse.com/) (RC), I was introduced to the work